mysteryduck/github/README.md

 Choose a short, descriptive name for your repository and **Initialize this repository with a README**.
-Since this is a tutorial and not a real project, this repository has been named "test".
+Since this is a tutorial and not a real project, this repository has been named `test`.

 <img src="https://github.com/mysteryduck/github/blob/master/img/1-2.png" height="500">